tuaninbox/CheckPointExport/README.md

 60
 ```

-- For Application site, name of application site is used and only , can be used to list multiple names
+- For number items, numbers which are usually rule, list of rules separated by comma (,) and range of rules separated by dash (-), no space between numbers, comma or dash
+- FOr name items, list of names can be separated by comma (,) without space before or after.